Teleportation=Translation: Continuous recovery of black hole information: From a Discrete Protocol to a Continuous Path

 \section{From a Discrete Protocol to a Continuous Path}

-Our core strategy is to soften the discrete Jones projection $e_{\mathcal{N}}$ by constructing a continuous family of maps $E_s$ and corresponding operators $e_{\mathcal{N}}(s)$ for $s \in [0, 1]$, such that $E_0 = \id$ and $E_1 = E$.
-We first briefly discuss the challenge of (dynamical) idempotency in Sec.~\ref{sec:idempotency_challenge}.
-Then, we present the pedagogical completely positive interpolation (Path~A).
-Although this path ultimately fails the idempotency requirement in the infinite-dimensional (Type~III) setting, discussing it is crucial for understanding the necessity of the more advanced construction (Sec.~\ref{pathA}).
-We then lift the problem to the semifinite crossed-product (Haagerup--Kosaki envelope) and construct the \emph{canonical}, physical interpolating path via $L^p$-space interpolation theory (Path~B), satisfying the rigorous boundary conditions required for our proof (Sec.~\ref{pathB}).
-Finally, using the Tomita–Takesaki machinery in the semifinite setting, we build the unitary path $\widetilde U(s)$ and analytically establish the generator $\widetilde G$ as a tangent vector, proving its self-adjointness via analytic vectors (Sec.~\ref{unitpathgenerator}).
+Our core strategy is to construct a continuous teleportation flow.
+To this end, we first discuss the physical requirement of \textit{dynamic idempotency} in Sec.~\ref{sec:idempotency_challenge}.
+In Sec.~\ref{pathA}, we present a pedagogical interpolation (Path A), which, despite satisfying several key physical properties, ultimately fails to maintain idempotency.
+To resolve this, we lift the problem to the semifinite crossed-product (Haagerup--Kosaki envelope) and construct a \textit{canonical} physical interpolating path via non-commutative $L^p$-space interpolation theory (Path B), which rigorously satisfies the idempotency requirement (Sec.~\ref{pathB}).
+Finally, by employing Tomita--Takesaki machinery in this semifinite setting, we build a unitary path $\tilde{U}(s)$ and analytically establish its generator $\tilde{G}$ as the tangent vector at $s=0$, proving its self-adjointness through the theory of analytic vectors (Sec.~\ref{unitpathgenerator}).